Pihu26/Pihu26/README.md

 ---

 ## 🚀 **What I Do**
-- **Cross-Chain Bridges**: Currentlu working on cross-chain bridges between Solana and Tron to enable seamless token transfers across ecosystems.
+- **Cross-Chain Bridges**: Currently working on cross-chain bridges between Solana and Tron to enable seamless token transfers across ecosystems.

 ---